uqwhua/CycTEA/README.md

 #### Usage
-The following is an example about how to run CycTEA in Python (We assume that you have already downloaded our [datasets](https://www.dropbox.com/s/hbyzesmz1u7ejdu/OpenEA_dataset.zip?dl=0) and configured the hyperparameters as in the our config file.).)
+The following is an example about how to run CycTEA in Python (We assume that you have already downloaded our [datasets](https://www.dropbox.com/s/hbyzesmz1u7ejdu/OpenEA_dataset.zip?dl=0) and configured the hyperparameters as in our config file).

 You can integrate any entity alignment models with our framework.
 There are several alignment models within OpenEA libiary.
 You need to implement these models with proper semi-supervised loss for each of them.
 We already provide the implementation of semi-supervised loss for BootEA, AliNet, RSN4EA, and KEGCN.